litlabproductions/Roost/README.md

                 &nbsp;&nbsp;&nbsp;&nbsp;*This script is not completely stable, but*
                 &nbsp;&nbsp;&nbsp;&nbsp;*I* ***decided to include it anyways in case some people want to experiment with it."***

 This is a development expl.

-[gist](https://gist.github.com) or [Codepen](https://codepen.io) for uploading your example code.
-Use the [GitHub issue tracker](https://github.com/teles/array-mixer/issues) to request a new feature.
-Keep in mind `ArrayMixer` intends to be a pure javascript library

 ## Looking Forward

 This is a msg about my plans.

 ## License